Kate Breen: Later life

-After the war, Breen held a number of offices as a local politician and legislator.
-Breen ran for election on a national level in 1927 but was not elected.
+After the war, Breen held a number of offices as a local politician.
+At the June 1927 general election, Breen was an independent candidate in the Kerry constituency, but she took only 1.8% of the first-preference votes, and did not win a seat.
 She was elected as a Councillor in 1926 and held her seat until 1937 as part of the Fianna Fáil party, despite changing districts on more than one occasion.
 Breen was chair of the Kerry Board of Assistance and Health and well as on the Prices Commission and a member of Kerry Agricultural Committee.
 Breen was also Vice-Chairman of the General Council of County Councils.
 Breen died of heart failure on 27 December 1937.